Jiganesh/ProgrammingConcepts/README.md

 **Master-Slave Architecture** - A computational model / design pattern for distributed systems where master node coordinates and controls slave nodes.
 - Example : A Diner has head chef (master), due to unforeseen circumstances he was not able to work.
 You can bring a backup chef (slave), where head chef can instruct and backup chef can execute his tasks.

-**Load Balancer** - device or service that distributes network traffic dynamically across resources
+**Load Balancer** - A device or service that distributes network traffic dynamically across resources
 - Example : A Diner has two head chefs.
 Giving all orders to single chef would not be efficient.
 The manager (Load Balancer) gives half orders to chef1 and half orders to chef2